 Zadar, situated on the Dalmatian Coast on a Peninsula, is one of those places that can totally surprise you.
 It’s close to the sea, has a relaxed vibe, and features two unique things: the Sea Organ, an architectural sound art object and Sun Salutation, a monument dedicated to the sun.

-Although the city is sprinkled with historic Roman ruins, romantic piazzas, and churches that stood against the test of time, Zadar’s Sea Organ is much more unique.
+Enjoy a guided walking tour of the city, which is sprinkled with historic Roman ruins, romantic piazzas, and churches that stood against the test of time.
+Zadar’s Sea Organ is very unique.
 It’s a system of pipes and whistles, set within perforated stone stairs that descend into the ocean.
 It’s the movement of the sea that pushes air through it and unleashes a sound as if it has a deep yearning.

 In addition to this unusual attraction, it’s the ideal place to watch the sunset!